-Monthly averaged June sea ice concentration (SIC) data between 1979 and 2019 were used to create a June SIC climate(complex) network.
-Individual SIC grid cells were first clustered into regions of spatio-temporal homogeneity by using a community detection algorithm.
-Links between each of these network regions (covariance) were then passed into a Bayesian Linear Regression to derive an estimate on the prior distribution of the regression parameters.
-Subsequently a posterior distribution of the regression parameters was then derived in order to generate the forecast of September sea ice extents.
+Monthly averaged July sea ice concentration (SIC) data between 1979 and 2020 were used to create a July SIC climate (complex) network.
+Individual SIC grid cells were first clustered into regions of spatio-temporal homogeneity by using a community detection alforithm (see Gregory et al, 2020).
+Lonks between each of these network regions (covariance) were then passed into a Bayesian Linear Regression to derive an estimate on the prior distribution of the regression parameters.
+Subsequently a posterior distribution of the regression parameters was then derived in order to generate the forecast of September sea ice extent.